-- Raising awareness and addressing marine litter including micro-plastics - Prevention measures and circular approaches - Improvement of port reception facilities to ensure proper collection and recycling of waste coming from all maritime activities - Address the issue of marine litter from aquaculture and the issue of abandoned, lost or otherwise discarded fishing gear engaging with fishermen to involve them in the collection of marine litter at sea - Achieving 100% plastic waste collection and recycling, by 2025

-+Number of actions, sets of activities and projects of regional cooperation being implemented in the Mediterranean area in the field of Interactions between marine litter and the blue economy (with regards to the sub-priorities mentioned above)

-+Level of implementation of the Regional Action Plan on marine litter management in the Mediterranean at national level

-+Level of progress in the Barcelona Convention's COP 21 commitment to take urgent action to prevent plastic leakage in the Mediterranean Sea

-+Level of financial support committed/secured to support the priority of Marine Litter

-+Number and typology of partners and stakeholders involved in the actions/sets of activities/projects
+- Raising awareness and addressing marine litter including micro-plastics - · Prevention measures and circular approaches - Improvement of port reception facilities to ensure proper collection and recycling of waste coming from all maritime activities - Address the issue of marine litter from aquaculture and the issue of abandoned, lost or otherwise discarded fishing gear engaging with fishermen to involve them in the collection of marine litter at sea - Achieving 100% plastic waste collection and recycling, by 2025 - +Number of actions, sets of activities and projects of regional cooperation being implemented in the Mediterranean area in the field of Interactions between marine litter and the blue economy (with regards to the sub-priorities mentioned above) - +Level of implementation of the Regional Action Plan on marine litter management in the Mediterranean at national level - +Level of progress in the Barcelona Convention's COP 21 commitment to take urgent action to prevent plastic leakage in the Mediterranean Sea - +Level of financial support committed/secured to support the priority of Marine Litter - +Number and typology of partners and stakeholders involved in the actions/sets of activities/projects

-+Achieved and projected results of the different actions, sets of activities and projects underway or finished in the field of Marine Litter, mainly:

-- Number/type of new/enhanced products/services developed; - Number/type of new/enhanced collaboration networks and platforms being supported/activated; - Number/type of stakeholders (businesses, research, CSOs, etc.) involved and benefitting from the action/activity/project; - Number/type of regional policies influenced as a result of regional cooperation (mainstreaming).
+- +Achieved and projected results of the different actions, sets of activities and projects underway or finished in the field of Marine Litter, mainly: - Number/type of new/enhanced products/services developed; - Number/type of new/enhanced collaboration networks and platforms being supported/activated; - Number/type of stakeholders (businesses, research, CSOs, etc.) involved and benefitting from the action/activity/project;

 2.6.6.
-Update on progress in the implementation of the Ministerial Declaration (March 2023)
+Update on progress in the implementation of the Ministerial Declaration (June 2024)